-Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions (CDFW, USFWS, USACE).
-The compensation will be at a minimum 1:1 ratio (1 acre restored or created for every 1 acre filled) and may be a combination of onsite restoration/creation, offsite restoration, and mitigation credits.
-A restoration and monitoring plan will be developed and implemented.
-The plan will describe how wetlands will be created and monitored.
-Cultural Resources PEIR Mitigation Measure CUL-2c: Conduct worker awareness training for archaeological resources prior to construction Prior to the initiation of any site preparation and/or the start of construction, the Project applicant will ensure that all construction workers receive training overseen by a qualified professional archaeologist who is experienced in teaching nonspecialists, to ensure that forepersons and field supervisors can recognize archaeological resources (e.g., areas of shellfish remains, chipped stone or groundstone, historic debris, building foundations, human bone) in the event that any are discovered during construction.
-Prior to and during all decommis- sioning and construction County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval PEIR Mitigation Measure CUL-2d: Stop work if cultural resources are encountered during ground-disturbing activities The Project applicant will ensure that construction specifications include a stop- work order if prehistoric or historic-era cultural resources are unearthed during ground-disturbing activities.
+Mitigation Measure Timing Implementing Party Monitoring Party Monitoring Actions foundations.
+The contractor will use an herbicide that has been shown to be less toxic to amphibians and invertebrates, such as 2, 4 D. Herbicides containing the surfactant POEA (polyoxyethylene tallow amine) will not be used at the project site.
+The most current information on herbicide toxicity on wildlife will be used to inform future decisions about herbicide use during operations.
+Cultural Resources PEIR Mitigation Measure CUL-2c: Conduct worker awareness training for archaeological resources prior to construction Prior to the initiation of any site preparation and/or the start of construction, the project applicant will ensure that all construction workers receive training overseen by a qualified professional archaeologist who is experienced in teaching nonspecialists, to ensure that forepersons and field supervisors can recognize archaeological resources (e.g., areas of shellfish remains, chipped stone or groundstone, historic debris, building foundations, human bone) in the event that any are discovered during construction.
+Prior to construction County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval PEIR Mitigation Measure CUL-2d: Stop work if cultural resources are encountered during ground-disturbing activities The project applicant will ensure that construction specifications include a stop- work order if prehistoric or historic-era cultural resources are unearthed during ground-disturbing activities.
 If such resources are encountered, the project applicant will immediately halt all activity within 100 feet of the find until a qualified archaeologist can assess the significance of the find.
 Prehistoric materials might include obsidian and chert flaked-stone tools (e.g., projectile points, knives, scrapers) or tool-making debris; culturally darkened soil ("midden") containing heat-affected rocks and artifacts; stone milling equipment (e.g., mortars, pestles, handstones, or milling slabs); and battered-stone tools, such as hammerstones and pitted stones.
 Historic-period materials might include stone, concrete, or adobe footings and walls; filled wells or privies; and deposits of metal, glass, and/or ceramic refuse.
 If the find is determined to be potentially significant, the archaeologist, in consultation with the Native American representative (if appropriate), will develop a treatment plan that could include site avoidance, capping, or data recovery.
-During decommis- sioning and construction ground- disturbing activities County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval
+During construction ground- disturbing activities County-adopt a Condition of Approval; Operator- implement County Monitor compliance with Conditions of Approval